- GW Home

 An interview is not required for admission to GW; however, if you choose to participate in an interview, it will be considered in the admissions process.
 We offer a variety of interview options, both on and off campus, including interview weekends in many locations throughout the world, interviews with local alumni and on-campus interviews.
 Interviews are offered to high school seniors through mid-January of the senior year.

 The review of an application is holistic and includes an evaluation of the applicant’s academic background, the rigor of the high school program, and grades earned.
-In addition, the committee takes into consideration standardized test scores, essays, letters of recommendation, extracurricular activities, interviews (if applicable) and interest in the university.
+In addition, the committee takes into consideration essays, letters of recommendation, extracurricular activities, and interviews and test scores (if applicable).

 Like hundreds of other colleges and universities, GW practices need-aware admissions, which allows us to meet as much of the financial need of as many students as possible.
 The admissions committee begins the evaluation process by reading each applicant’s file based solely upon the merits of the application.
 As we finalize decisions, we may have to examine the level of need for a small number of students in order to ensure that we stay within our financial aid budget.
 Being need aware enables us to offer more generous financial aid packages because we know we have the financial resources to provide assistance to the students we admit.
 It helps to ensure that students with less financial means are able to attend and thrive at GW.